Bushikot/students_test_app/README.md

 * Always show 10 students with top GPA.

 Design necessary tables, considering the conditions:
 There will be a lot of students(about 1-2 mln).
 Writing in these tables will be rival access.
 Students can often moves from group to group.
-Assumed frequent filter selections(including combinations): last name, group number, term number, GPA
+Assumed frequent filter selections(including combinations): last name, group number, term number, GPA.

 Write queries for searching in DB:
 * coursemates with GPA from X to Y and where name is %name%